-&lt;sup>6 WIOA Sec.
+&lt;sup>10 WIOA Sec.
 106(b)(3); 20 CFR § 679.250(b)

-&lt;sup>7 Refer to the State's current performance accountability policy for definitions of performed successfully and sustained fiscal integrity.
-The policy is accessible at https://dol.nebraska.gov/EmploymentAndTraining/Training/WIOA/Policies under Performance Accountability.
+&lt;sup>11 Definitions of performed successfully and sustained fiscal integrity are provided in the State's performance accountability policy.
+The State's policy manual is accessible at https://dol.nebraska.gov/ReemploymentServices/Training/WIOA/Policies.

-- if assigned to a planning region, participated in regional planning activities that resulted in all of the following activities:8 - preparation of a regional plan; - establishment of regional service strategies, including use of cooperative service delivery agreements; - development and implementation of sector initiatives for in-demand industry sectors or occupations for the region; - o collection and analysis of regional labor market data (in conjunction with the state); - establishment of administrative cost arrangements for the region, including pooling of funds for administrative costs; - coordination of transportation and other supportive services for the region, as appropriate; - o coordination of activities with regional economic development providers; and - establishment of an agreement on how the local boards in the planning region will: - collectively negotiate and reach agreement with NDOL on local levels of performance for their respective local Title I programs; and - report on the performance accountability measures described in WIOA Sec.
+- participated in regional planning activities that resulted in all of the following activities: 12 - o preparation of a regional plan; - establishment of regional service strategies, including use of cooperative service delivery agreements; - development and implementation of sector initiatives for in-demand industry sectors or occupations for the region; - o collection and analysis of regional labor market data (in conjunction with the State); - establishment of administrative cost arrangements for the region, including pooling of funds for administrative costs; - coordination of transportation and other supportive services for the region, as appropriate; - o coordination of activities with regional economic development providers; and - o establishment of an agreement on how local boards in the planning region will: - collectively negotiate and reach agreement with NDOL on local levels of performance for the local Title I programs in the planning region; and - report on performance accountability measures described in WIOA Sec.
 116(c) for the local areas.